 Stem cells have been used in the United States and in other countries to treat many different types of medical conditions.
 Currently in the US, stem cell therapy is still in the exploratory stages.
-The New York Stem Cell Treatment Center at Patients Medical is taking part in a nation-wide human clinical trial to explore how stem cells can help patients with a variety of medical conditions.
+The New York Stem Cell Treatment Center at Patients Medical, an affiliate of the Cell Surgical Network, is taking part in a nation-wide human clinical trial to explore how Non Embryonic Adipose Derived Stem Cells, or Adult Stem Cells, can help patients with a variety of medical conditions.
 Research has shown that stem cells may have positive health effects on those with the following medical concerns or conditions:

 What are Stem Cells?